sirishanm/Python-Projects/README.md

 Project list :

-Project 1 : Employee Salary Data analysis:
+Project 1 : Image Conversion

-Project 2 : Image conversion
+Project 2 : IPL Data Analysis

-Project 3 : IPL Data analysis
+Project 3 : Employee Salary Data analysis

 Skills and Tools Each project in this repository utilizes a range of data science and analysis tools, including: